tooleks/tooleks-js/README.md

 #### `Mapper` class

-The purpose of the `Mapper` class is to transform the initial data formats into the desired formats.
+The purpose of the `Mapper` class is to transform the initial data formats into the desired data formats.

 ```JavaScript
 const Mapper = require("tooleks").Mapper;